syn990/SYN-OS/readme.md

 same file for `![...](./diagrams/svg/*.svg)` references and opens each as a real `feh` image window — the doc, and its diagram, from one menu click, without a browser.
-Same pipe-menu pattern drives Themes, Audio, Display, Share, Superfile, BlackArch, and Services from their own generator scripts under `/usr/lib/syn-os/syn-pipe-*.zsh` — none of them a hand-maintained list that can drift from what's actually installed.
+Same pipe-menu pattern drives Themes, Audio, Display, Share, BlackArch, and Services from their own generator scripts under `/usr/lib/syn-os/syn-pipe-*.zsh` — none of them a hand-maintained list that can drift from what's actually installed.